 PureCloud and GDPR compliance

 Read this article to learn how PureCloud addresses the GDPR and what your organization needs to know about PureCloud’s GDPR implementation.
-For a general overview of the GDPR, see GDPR compliance.
+For a general overview of the GDPR, see GDPR overview.

 The General Data Protection Regulation (GDPR) is an important change in data privacy regulation.
 Genesys PureCloud invested a significant amount of time in GDPR training for the Security and Compliance team.
 Training and certification from the International Association of Privacy Professionals (IAPP) began in early 2017.
 For more information about the GDPR, see GDPR compliance.